Categories

 Core Values

-America is not a “Christian nation” in the sense of that it is not a theocracy.
+America is not a “Christian nation”; it is not a theocracy.
 A true belief in Jesus Christ can’t be forced, anyway.
 True Christianity is not a mental assent to a religion; it’s a transformation of the heart that cannot be coerced.
-So in the USA, freedom of religion is promised to all people who live here.
+So, in the USA, our Bill of Rights guarantees freedom of religion.

 But America was founded on core values that have their roots in Christianity.
 Our Declaration of Independence states: “We hold these truths to be self-evident; that all men are created equal, that they are endowed by their Creator with certain unalienable rights; that among these are life, liberty, and the pursuit of happiness.”

-Christianity made the bold statement that, “There is neither Jew nor Gentile, neither slave nor free, nor is there male and female, for you are all one in Christ Jesus.”
+The Apostle Paul, as a Roman citizen, made the bold statement about Christianity: ‘There is neither Jew nor Gentile, neither slave nor free, nor is there male and female, for you are all one in Christ Jesus.”
 Galatians 3:28

 A Nation that Wrestles